Installing TT-RSS on uberspace 7

 config.php-dist in the tt-rss root folder to

-config.php and edit it to your needs; the database configuration:
+config.php and edit it to your needs - update: use putenv for this (new config format); the database configuration:

 define('DB_TYPE', 'pgsql'); // pgsql or mysql